meta-llama/llama-recipes/demo_apps/whatsapp_llama2.md

 console.log(req.body["entry"][0]["changes"][0]["value"]["messages"][0]["text"]["body"]);
 ```

-add the code below - remember to change <your web server IP>:
+add the code below - remember to change <web server public IP>, which needs to be publicly visible, to the IP of the server where your Llama 2 enabled web app in the previous section runs:

 ```
-  let url = "http://<your web server IP>:5000/msgrcvd?message=" +
+  let url = "http://<web server public IP>:5000/msgrcvd?message=" +
     req.body["entry"][0]["changes"][0]["value"]["messages"][0]["text"]["body"]

   axios.get(url)